amalog/scratch/sketch/aaa.md

 Shebang syntax (#! as first two characters) should be supported so that one can write Unix scripts in the language.

 After an optional shebang line, the first content of the file should be a version indicator.
 Running code for a version later than the current interpreter causes a compile time error.
 Having the version right up front lets us make dramatic changes to the language .
 It also allows tools to know which version this code was written for.

-There should be one set of comparison operators that works across values, regardless of their type.
-For example, Prolog has < and @<.
-The latter is necessary because the former confounds arithmetic evaluation and value comparison.
-The latter does straight value comparison.
-Orthogonal concepts should almost never be combined, because the can’t be separated afterwards.

-Haskell’s comparison operators are great because one can overload them to behave correctly for one’s domain.
-Prolog’s @< operator is great because it allows one to compare all possible data values.
-This saves developers from exponential comparison explosion (one library defining how its values compare to all other library’s values).

-It might be cool if all comparisons were just sugar for a deterministic call to predicate `compare/3`.
-For example, `A<B` is desugared to `once(compare(<,A,B))`.
-Then libraries can add clauses for compare/3 to support comparisons between their own values.
-All other values retain standard value comparison.

-I've implied elsewhere that Amalog allows users to define operators.
-That feature and how it works should be an explicit part of the spec.
-When reading an Amalog file as data, one should be able to specify which operators apply.
-That way, one can specify operators for a config file syntax before loading the config file.
-This gives sugary pleasantness and lets developers reues Amalog's parser, file loading and macro facility.

 # Bayesian Programming